 After You Leave Employment

-The first 90 days of full-time freelancing are primarily a business development period, and the financial buffer provides the runway to treat them that way rather than being forced into reactive income-generation.
+Treat the first 90 days of full-time freelancing primarily as a business development period.
+Your financial buffer provides the runway to do this deliberately.
+Without that buffer, financial pressure forces reactive income-generation instead.
 Client acquisition through CloudColleague, LinkedIn, your professional network, and direct outreach to potential clients in your target field is the priority activity during this period.

 Setting your rates requires research rather than guesswork.
 Search CloudColleague, Upwork, and LinkedIn for comparable task and project listings in your skill area.
 Review what established freelancers in your field are charging.
 Price your services at a rate that reflects your experience and the market, not at a discount designed to win volume that will be difficult to increase later.